-These are defined as emerging-region cities with current populations of between 150 000 and ten million inhabitants.
+1 These are defined as emerging-region cities with current populations of between 150 000 and ten million inhabitants.
 These middleweight cities are then subdivided into three categories based on population size.
-Large middleweights have populations of five million to ten million, mid-size middleweights have two million to five million, and small middleweights have 150 000 to two million.
+Large middleweights have populations of five million to ten million, mid-size middleweights have populations of five million to ten million, mid-size middleweights have become size of the million to ten million.
 See McKinsey Global Institute 2011, p.44.

-See United Nations 2011.
+2 See United Nations 2011

-Western Cape Provincial Economic Review & Outlook (PERO) 2012
+3 Western Cape Provincial Economic Review & Outlook (PERO) 3012.